KaileJie/NER/README.md

    # Install the necessary packages
    !pip install pyngrok
-   !pip install transformers
-   !pip install streamlit
-   !pip install torch
-   !pip install seqeval
-   !pip install pandas
+   !pip install -r "/content/NER/Spacy_NER/requirements.txt" #You can change Spacy_NER to BERT_NER or NLTK_NER
    ```

-2. **Ensure you have the appropriate Python file ready**: You should have either the `bertnner.py` or `spacyner.py` file in your Colab environment, depending on which model you want to use.
+2. **Ensure you have the appropriate Python file ready**: You should have either the `bertner.py`, `spacyner.py`, or `nltkner.py`file in your Colab environment, depending on which model you want to use.
 If you don't, you can upload it directly to your Colab environment.

 3. **Run the Streamlit app using pyngrok:**